 - The envisaged period of storage for your personal data or the rationale for determining the storage period.

 - The use of any automated decision-making and/or profiling.

-You may request that we delete your Personal and Sensitive Data, such as your name, physical address (if applicable), phone number, and texts/message transcripts by texting in the keyword LOOFAH to 85258, after which you will be prompted to confirm your request.
+You may request that we delete your personal and special category data, such as your name, physical address (if applicable), phone number, and texts/message transcripts by texting in the keyword LOOFAH to 85258, after which you will be prompted to confirm your request.